-- 4.1 The editor told the Commission that it was important to distinguish between the aberrational Goodman/Mulcaire episode which resulted in the prosecutions and the paper's day to day contract with Mulcaire.
+4.1 The editor told the Commission that it was important to distinguish between the aberrational Goodman/Mulcaire episode which resulted in the prosecutions and the paper's day to day contract with Mulcaire.
 It had emerged during the trial that Mulcaire had been paid a retainer by the newspaper.
-The editor confirmed to the Commission that this had been for £2,019 per week.
-Cash payments of £12,300 from Goodman to Mulcaire were in addition to this. - 4.2 Because of the convictions, questions had been raised about the nature of the services provided by Mulcaire for which he was paid almost £105k per annum.
-The editor told the Commission that there had been a 'great deal of inaccurate media speculation' concerning this contract.
-In fact, the work was entirely 'legal and legitimate'.
-The police had thoroughly investigated the retainer, and the prosecution had made clear to the judge that they were not suggesting that the retainer agreement involved anything illegal.
-This had been accepted by the judge.
+The editor confirmed to the

+Commission that this had been for per week.

+4.2 Because of the convictions, q

+The

+editor told the Commission that there had been a 'great deal of inaccurate media